Arithmeticity, superrigidity and totally geodesic submanifolds of complex hyperbolic manifolds: The proof of Theorem

 \subsection{Real algebraic varieties as Lebesgue spaces}

 Assume $V$ is a real algebraic variety.
-Then the volume form on $V$ gives rise to a well-defined measure class on $V$, thus $V$ has a natural structure as a Lebesgue space.
-This is easily seen to be a functor from the category of real algebraic varieties and real regular dominant maps to the category of Lebesgue spaces and their morphisms.
-For this, note that if $V_0$ is open and Zariski dense in $V$ then the inclusion $V_0\subset V$ is an isomorphism of Lebesgue spaces, as the complement of $V_0$ is of lower dimension, hence is null.
-The fact that the above functor preserves fiber products is easy but fundamental to this paper, so we record it here.
+Any choice of smooth volume form on the nonsingular locus of $V$ gives rise to a same measure class on $V$ which we will call the \emph{volume measure class} and denote $\mu_V$.
+Thus $V$ has a natural structure as a Lebesgue space.
+We will use the following fact.

-\begin{lemma} Let $X$, $Y$, and $Z$ be real algebraic varieties and let $\phi:X\to Z$, $\psi:Y\to Z$ be real regular dominant maps.
+\begin{lemma} Let $X$, $Y$, and $Z$ be real algebraic varieties and let $\phi:X\to Z$, $\psi:Y\to Z$ be real rational maps that are surjective on real points such that $\phi_* \mu_X$ and $\psi_*\mu_Y$ are in the same measure class as $\mu_Z$.
 Consider the corresponding fiber product $X\times_Z Y$ in the category of real algebraic varieties.
-Then the measure class of its volume form coincides with the corresponding fiber product measure class of the volume forms on $X$, $Y$, and $Z$. \end{lemma}
+Then the volume measure class on $X\times_Z Y$ coincides with the corresponding fiber product measure class of the volume measure classes on $X$, $Y$, and $Z$. \end{lemma}